c0ntradicti0n/CorpusCookApp/README.md

-# App and scripts for using the Corpuscook-server
+# App and scripts for using the CorpusCook-server

 ## App
 To run the app call